-To insure a long, trouble-free operating life, the water heaters covered in this manual are factory equipped with a powered anode system.
+To ensure a long, trouble-free operating life, the water heaters covered in this manual are factory equipped with a powered anode system.
 The anode rods are of a permanent design and do not need replacing unless damaged.
 Inspection and cleaning should be performed once a year.

-NOTE: Follow the instructions to drain the water heater storage tank on page 62 first.
+Note: Follow the instructions in To drain the water heater storage tank: (page 67) first.
 Remove the powered anodes from the water heater by loosening the 3/4" NPT bushing that forms the top of the anodes.
 Do not disassemble the retaining nut and wire terminal from the top while installed in the water heater, the anode's electrode may fall inside the tank.
 Remove the entire anode rod from the water heater prior to inspection.
 Clean the anode rods with a soft cloth and reinstall.
-Follow the instructions for filling the water heater on page 52 when finished.
+Follow the instructions for Filling The Water Heater (page 57) when finished.